113ll3/Ibmclouddocscli/sdk/index.md

 ```
 {: codeblock}

-To validate an SDK from the URL to an API spec document or a local JSON or Yaml file, use the following command.
+To validate an SDK from the URL to an API spec document or a local JSON or yaml file, use the following command.

 ```
 ibmcloud sdk validate [OPENAPI_DOC_LOCATION] [LOCATION]